otavioschwanck/mood-nvim/handbook.md

 I also recommend `tmuxinator` to manage your projects.

 This configuration uses `tmux-awesome-manager` to manage multiple terminals.
-You can configure your own commands on `SPC f p`.
+You can configure your own commands on `SPC f p` and go to the Keybindings.

 To see the already configured commands, press `SPC l f`.

-## Codeium IA Autocomplete (like copilot / whisperes)
+## Codeium IA Autocomplete (like copilot / whisperer)

 Run :Codeium Auth and follow the instructions.